jcfandinocal/progaf/README.md

 - Capabilities to render/project in real time any combination of video streams, images, textures, text or graphics

 ## Contributing
 Contributions are welcome.
-Please feel free to fork the repository and submit pull requests.
+Please feel free to fork the repo and submit pull requests.